kumaruidivloper/React-App/README.md

+# Step to create React app

+Step1: Install one time Vite
+npm install vite@latest (Follow the step to create react app)

+Step2: Step1 will create the App folder then move to App folder location (cd React-App)

+Step3: npm install

+Step4: To run the React (npm run dev)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.